The Church of Santa Maria Novella & Museum

 The Museum in the Small Cloister & Refectory

-The museum is composed of of the two first cloisters of the ancient convent, the Spanish Chapel and the large refectory.
+The museum is composed of the two first cloisters of the ancient convent, the Spanish Chapel and the large refectory.
 The first, the Green Cloister, has frescoes by Paolo Uccello with scenes from the Old Testament on 3 of the 4 sides and, being outside, some are in bad shape but can still be admired.

 Continue on to the magnificently decorated Chapter House, called the Cappellone degli Spagnoli or Spanish Chapel ever since it was used by the courtiers of Eleanor of Toledo, wife of Cosimo I. The chapel features frescoes by Andrea di Bonaiuto depicting Jesus Christ's passion, death and resurrection on the front wall as you enter.
 To the right, in the Triumph of the Doctrine, the dogs of God (a pun on the word Dominican - domini canes) are sent to round up lost sheep into the fold of the church.
-To the left, another fresco the Triumph of the Catholic Doctrine while the entrance wall frescoes depict stories of the life of St. Peter Martyr.
+To the left, you'll find another fresco by Bonaiuto, the Triumph of the Catholic Doctrine, while the entrance wall frescoes depict stories of the life of St. Peter Martyr.

 The tour ends in the ancient refectory where precious liturgical objects belonging to the church's sacristy are on display as well as a few recovered synopses from Orcagna's frescoes in the Tornabuoni chapel.